Rithari/OnePlusBot/Documentation.md

 ### Role attribution

 Users can assign themselves roles by reacting to the corresponding emote in a message posted in #info channel.
 They will lose the role if they remove their reaction.
-As of writing list of assignable roles (devices, Helper and News) is hardcoded at https://github.com/Rithari/OnePlusBot/blob/master/src/OnePlusBot/Base/RoleReactionAction.cs .
+As of writing list of assignable roles (devices, Helper and News) is hardcoded at https://github.com/Rithari/OnePlusBot/blob/master/src/OnePlusBot/Base/RoleReactionAction.cs .\

+ID of message mentioned previously is stored in database for the purpose of being able to edit message whenever needed instead of deleting it and reposting it.
+Changing it will require `;reloaddb` command to be issued.

 ## Fun